existeundelta/simple-server-python/README.md

 ## A Simple Server with Python Flask

-This is a simple skeleton Flask server project that works on any of the devices supported by [balena][balena-link].
+This is a simple skeleton Flask server project that works on any of the devices supported by [resin][resin-link].

-This project simply serves up `"Hello World!"` on port `:80` of your balena device.
+This project simply serves up `"Hello World!"` on port `:80` of your resin device.

-To get this project up and running, you will need to signup for a balena account [here][signup-page] and set up a device, have a look at our [Getting Started tutorial][gettingStarted-link].
-Once you are set up with balena, you will need to clone this repo locally:
+To get this project up and running, you will need to signup for a resin account [here][signup-page] and set up a device, have a look at our [Getting Started tutorial][gettingStarted-link].
+Once you are set up with resin, you will need to clone this repo locally:
 ```
 $ git@github.com:vperezb/simple-server-python.git
 ```
-Then add your balena application's remote:
+Then add your resin application's remote:
 ```
 $ cd simple-server-python
 $ git remote add resin <USERNAME>@git.resin.io:<USERNAME>/<APPNAME>.git